isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 <td rowspan="1" colspan="1">
 <p><strong><a href="https://www.swagcat.org/" rel="noopener noreferrer nofollow" target="_blank">Singapore Wildcat Action Group (SWAG)</a></strong>&nbsp;promotes
 wildcats, like leopard cats and tigers and takes actions to conserve them.
 We are volunteer-run!
-Come learn about wildcats and what you can do to make a difference for them.
-Children, come get a fun wildcat tattoo at our booth!</p>
+Booth highlights: come learn about wildcats and what you can do to make a difference for them.
+Children, come play a game, listen to a story, and get a cute wildcat sticker!
+Wildcat merchandise like children’s books, and other fun stuff will be on sale!</p>
-<p>Join us at 2pm to 3pm for mask colouring, and 4pm to 5pm for jigsaw!</p>
 </td>
 </tr>
 <tr>